wallarm/product-documentation/docs/latest/installation/native-node/all-in-one.md

 # Deploying the Native Node with All-in-One Installer

-The [Wallarm native node](../nginx-native-node-internals.md), which operates independently of NGINX, is designed for Wallarm connector self-hosted deployment and TCP traffic mirror analysis.
-You can run the native node on a virtual machine with a Linux OS using the all-in-one installer.
+The [Wallarm Native Node](../nginx-native-node-internals.md), which operates independently of NGINX, is designed for Wallarm connector self-hosted deployment and TCP traffic mirror analysis.
+You can run the Native Node on a virtual machine with a Linux OS using the all-in-one installer.

 ## Use cases and deployment modes